formsbyair/Documentation/docs/_posts/2021-04-30-system-downloads.md

 As before, if the document has client or server side attachments, these will be included in the ZIP.
 If there are no System Download File integrations configured then FormsByAir will return an auto-generated PDF with no attachments.

 The intent behind the Download function remains the same in that it is a convenience feature for adhoc use.
-Any files you rely on must be delivered via other, automated channels.
+Any files you rely on should be delivered via other, automated channels.